MicrosoftDocs/memdocs/memdocs/intune/user-help/sync-device-android.md

 # Manually sync Android device with Intune

  A manual sync forces your device to connect with Intune to get the latest updates, requirements, and communications from your organization.
-Company Portal regularly syncs devices as long as you have a Wi-Fi connection.
-However, if you ever need to disconnect for an extended period of time, the sync feature ensures that you can get any updates you missed when you return.
+Company Portal regularly syncs devices as long as you're connected to Wi-Fi.
+If you've been disconnected from Wi-Fi for an extended period of time, you can sync your device to get the policies and updates you missed.

 Syncing can also help resolve work-related downloads or other processes that are in progress or stalled.
-If you're experiencing slow or unusual behavior while installing or using a work app, try syncing your device to see if an update or requirement is missing.
+If you're experiencing slow or unusual behavior while installing or using a work app, or if you're missing a work app that you know you're supposed to have, try syncing your device.

 ## Sync device